lelutin/scout/README.md

     scout$ sudo python setup.py install

+To see a short summary of what has changed between versions, consult the [changelog wiki page][ChangeLog].

 ## Requirements

 To run scout, you need to have dbus-python installed.
 On Debian or Ubuntu, use